frankng-sg/techy.asia/src/content/blog/42sg-guide-to-push-swap.md

 - 2 0 1: rotate the list

 - 2 1 0: swap the first two numbers + then reverse rotate the list

+Since the input space is very small, you can just map input to output.
+For example,

+if input is 0 1 2, then return <br/>
+if input is 0 2 1, then print "sa" "ra" <br/>
+if input is 1 0 2, then print "sa" <br/>
+if input is 1 2 0, then print "rra" <br/>
+if input is 2 0 1, then print "ra" <br/>
+if input is 2 1 0, then print "sa" "rra" <br/>

 ## Sort a stack of 4 numbers
 There are 24 combinations of 4 numbers so you may feel lazy to precompute solutions for all possible cases.
 With the help of an additional stack, you can sort a stack of 4 numbers with at most 7 moves.
 Here is how it works: